microsoft/fluentui/packages/web-components/src/menu-item/README.md

 # Menu Item

-Menu list item options displayed in a Menu component.
+Menu list item options displayed in a MenuList component.
 They are invoked when users interact with a button, action, or other control.

 <hr />